jaybrecht/ENPM661-Project2/README.md

         color: B,G,R

 ### Rotated Rectangle
 To add a rotated rectangle obstacle you need to specify the position of the starting corner (the code currently only supports the starting corner as the bottom right corner), the length of both sides l1 and l2, and the rotation angle.
 You may also specify a color in BGR (B,G,R).
+The lines in text file should look like this

+    rotatedrect
+        start_point: x,y
+        l1: l1
+        l2: l2
+        angle: a
+        color: B,G,R

+## Dependencies

+    cv2
+    math
+    numpy
+    collections
+    time
+    shapely